A refreshing tequila cocktail, a Paloma is made with a deliciously vibrant blend of grapefruit, lime juice and a splash of club soda.

 For 8 servings, stir together 2 cups tequila, 2 cups grapefruit juice, ½ cup lime juice, and 2-3 tablespoons simple syrup, or to taste.
 Refrigerate until ready to serve.
 Pour into prepared glasses, filled halfway with ice, and top with club soda (about 2 oz. per glass).
 Cheers!

 Getting together with friends this weekend?
 Or maybe your workday is over and the kids are in bed.
-Enjoy a cocktail …. and relax!
+Enjoy a cocktail and relax!
+Be sure to check out my list of Easy Summer Cocktail Recipes.

 - Classic Gin and Tonic Recipe – tips to make the best!